Early Childhood Education and Care Worker Retention Payment Grant

 -

-Provisional findings discuss across-the-board incremental wage increases from 5 August 2025 and a restructure/simplification of the wage classifications.
+Provisional findings discuss across-the-board incremental wage and a restructure/simplification of the wage classifications.
 Some classifications will increase as high as 27%.

 -